Competing magnetic phases in Cr$_{3+\delta}$Te$_4$ are spatially segregated: Introduction

 Cr$_3$Te$_4$ was the subject of some of the earliest studies of magnetic order.
 Powder neutron diffraction studies \cite{bert64,andr70} identified both a \gls*{FM} phase, with Curie temperature $T_{\rm C}\approx321$~K, and a coexisting \gls*{AFM} phase below N\'eel temperature $T_{\rm N} \approx 80$~K. Evidence for the two phase transitions has also been detected in magnetization studies performed on single-crystal samples \cite{yama72,gosw24a}.
 There were conflicting conclusions regarding the easy axis of the \gls*{FM} moments from the neutron and magnetization studies.
 As we will show, \gls*{SCND} can help to resolve these issues; however, our results also provide some surprises.

 To appreciate some of the complications involved, it is useful to consider the variations in magnetic ordering that have been observed across the Cr$_{1+x}$Te$_2$ family.
-The first challenge involves the evolution of the crystal structure.
-The parent compound has a trigonal structure with lattice parameters $a=b=3.78$~\AA, $c=6.02$~\AA, and $\alpha=\beta=90^\circ$, $\gamma=120^\circ$ \cite{rose25}, and it evolves to a similar cell in hexagonal Cr$_{1-\epsilon}$Te with $a=4.01$~\AA, $c=6.25$~\AA\ \cite{lotg57}; however, at intermediate values of $x$ the structure passes through various monoclinic and trigonal structures with enlarged unit cells due to the partial occupancy of interstitial sites \cite{ipse83}.
+The first challenge involves the discontinuous evolution of the crystal structure.
+The parent compound has a trigonal structure with lattice parameters $a=b=3.78$~\AA, $c=6.02$~\AA, and $\alpha=\beta=90^\circ$, $\gamma=120^\circ$ \cite{rose25},

+and it evolves to a similar cell in hexagonal Cr$_{1-\epsilon}$Te with $a=4.01$~\AA, $c=6.25$~\AA\ \cite{lotg57}.
+At intermediate values of $x$, the structure retains the 1T (or AA) stacking of the hexagonal Cr layers; however, it passes through various monoclinic and trigonal structures with enlarged unit cells due to the partial occupancy of interstitial sites \cite{ipse83}.
 For convenience, we will label the Cr sites in the pseudo-hexagonal layers as Cr$_{\rm h}$ and the interstitial sites as Cr$_{\rm i}$, as indicated in Fig.~\ref{fig:xtal_str}(a).

-To compare the different phases, it is convenient to convert from the trigonal/hexagonal unit cell to an orthorhombic cell with $a'=(\sqrt{3}/2)a$, $b'= a$, and $c'= c$ with $a\sim4$~\AA\ and $c\sim6$~\AA, and overlooking the small distortions of the cell for particular phases.
-In Table \ref{tab}, we list the phases of Cr$_{1+x}$Te$_2$ that have been studied by \gls*{NPD}, with unit cell sizes and ordering temperatures; a graphical version of some of this information is presented in Fig.~\ref{fig:xtal_str}(b).
+In Table \ref{tab}, we list the phases of Cr$_{1+x}$Te$_2$ that have been studied by \gls*{NPD}, with the commonly used chemical formulas and reported magnetic ordering temperatures; a graphical version of some of this information is presented in Fig.~\ref{fig:xtal_str}(b).
 Note that the monoclinic structures of Cr$_5$Te$_8$ and Cr$_3$Te$_4$ are nearly orthorhombic, with $90^\circ<\beta<91.2^\circ$ \cite{ipse83}.

+Given that our focus is on Cr$_3$Te$_4$, for cell-size comparisons it is convenient to introduce an approximate unit cell based on an orthorhombic lattice and ignoring small distortions; converting from the trigonal/hexagonal unit cell with $a\sim4$~\AA\ and $c\sim6$~\AA, we make use of the orthohexagonal cell with $a'=\sqrt{3}a$, $b'= a$, and $c'= c$.
+The unit cell and AFM cell comparisons in Table~\ref{tab} are based on this choice.

 The ordering of a fractional density of interstitials can lead to large unit cells.
 Of course, when only a fraction of interstitial sites are filled, there is also the possibility of disorder from partial occupancy of the ``wrong" sublattice.
 The large unit cells with two inequivalent sites allow for a variety of possible spin configurations.
 The \gls*{FM} phases have typically been analyzed allowing for distinct magnetic moments on each sublattice but a common spin direction.
 The \gls*{AFM} phases involve a considerably enlarged cell with additional moments and orientations.
 The relationship between the \gls*{FM} and \gls*{AFM} phases has been unclear.
 They appear to be associated with the same chemical phase; however, where the \gls*{FM} and \gls*{AFM} peak intensities have been plotted vs.\ temperature, as for Cr$_5$Te$_8$ \cite{huan08}, the development of the \gls*{AFM} order appears to have little impact on the \gls*{FM} order.
 This is a bit surprising if the two orders are superimposed in the same lattice.